Skip to Main Content

 What do I have to reference?

-• If you have used anything in your assignment that was originally written or created by someone else, you must reference it.
+• Information and ideas from other people.
+If you have used anything in your assignment that was originally written or created by someone else, you must reference it.

-• This does not just mean direct quotes... it also includes any ideas you have paraphrased or summarized…
+• This does not just mean direct quotes, it also includes any ideas you have paraphrased or summarize.

 • It applies to anything you use - graphs, statistics, images etc.